 Not Just Bendy…

-NB: Hypermobile Ehlers-Danlos Syndrome, Joint Hypermobility Syndrome, and Hypermobility Spectrum Disorder – can all have hypermobile joints (now or in the past) and sometimes other issues related to connective tissue issues.
+Hypermobile-Ehlers-Danlos Syndrome, Joint Hypermobility Syndrome and Hypermobility Spectrum Disorder – can all have hypermobile joints (now or in the past) and sometimes other issues related to connective tissue issues.

-This is not an extensive list but some of my favorite hypermobility links sites and a good place to begin your research.
+This is not an extensive list but some of Not Just Bendy’s favorite hypermobility info sites and a good place to begin your research.

-Please note: No responsibility is taken for any information provided on this site or any of the links listed.
+Please note: No responsibility is taken for any information provided on any of the links listed.
 This is not to be considered to be medical advice.
 Please consult your own medical practitioner for advice to suit your personal circumstances.

 General Overview Websites